Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_cost_management/tb_zts_cost_management.md

 To run the queries, please highlight the three queries in your created Worksheet that match what you see below and click the "► Run" button in the top-right hand corner.

-Once these are executed you will a `Statement executed successfully.` result and notice the Worksheet context reflect the Role, Warehouse and Database as shown in the screenshot below.
+Once these are executed you will see a `Statement executed successfully.` result and notice the Worksheet context reflect the Role, Warehouse and Database as shown in the screenshot below.

 ```
 USE ROLE tb_admin;